My Quiet Kitchen

 frozen pizza on a baking sheet

-DIY frozen pizza ready to go in the oven!
+Homemade frozen tortilla pizza ready to go in the oven!

 close up of baked vegan tortilla pizza

 Here's to healthier versions of super quick weeknight meals!
-I hope you enjoy these DIY Vegan Frozen Pizzas, and if you try them I would love to hear from you.
+I hope you enjoy these easy frozen tortilla pizzas.
+If you try the recipe be sure to comment below and let us know!

-When you're not hangry and in a hurry, try one of these awesome vegan pizzas:
+When you're not super hangry or in a hurry, try one of these awesome vegan pizzas:

 unbaked tortilla pizzas stacked with wax paper between each